|

 describe Joplin's compositions in these terms:

-his rags are the most heavily pentatonic, with
+strains.
+Thus, his rags are the most heavily

-liberal use of blue notes and other outstanding
+pentatonic, with liberal use of blue notes and other

-creative synthesis, . . . the traditional march
+music.
+In this creative synthesis, . . . the

-paradoxically both forged the way for early serious
+conception which paradoxically both forged the way for

-developed along insular lines, away from most other
+time, developed along insular lines, away from most

 Fortunately, Joplin's rags have been widely recorded

-there is much commentary on his music available.
-The
+is much commentary on his music available.
+The launch of

 Sting in 1973, which featured a number of

-was responsible for extending the ragtime revival of
+responsible for extending the ragtime revival of the

 Entertainer, featured in the movie, making